How do you bring pets to Ecuador? When moving to Ecuador many of us have animal friends that we don't want to leave behind.

 Ecuador has a variety of pet products...food, toys, medicine...
 The quality of such products continue to improve as the years go by.

-And there are many qualified veterinarians in Ecuador.
+There are many veterinarians in Ecuador of varying skill levels.
 In many places, only dogs are viewed as worth taking to the vet, so vets tend to specialize in dog care.
 But you should be able to find care for your cat as well.

 Some sort of tracking device may be a worthwhile investment.
 Pets that are healthy and/or purebred are especially targeted by thieves.